 Most users prefer to use our online form designer to edit their forms, particularly when they are getting started.
 But if you need to work completely offline, do a lot of large-scale copying-and-pasting, collaborate with tracked-changes, or just want to save a record of your form definition, remember that you can always export to Microsoft Excel or Google Sheets.

-Creating your own forms, or using sample forms
+Creating your own forms, use sample forms, or import from the Hub

 You can either design your own form from scratch, or you can start with one of SurveyCTO's many sample forms and then customize it to suit your purposes.
-All of the tools you need for starting and designing forms are located on the Design tab of your SurveyCTO server console; many of these tools are also available for use offline, within the SurveyCTO Desktop application.
+Or even better, find the Workflow that best meets your needs using the SurveyCTO Hub.
+All of the tools you need for getting started installing or designing forms are located on the Discover or Design tabs of your SurveyCTO server console; many of these tools are also available for use offline, within the SurveyCTO Desktop application.